 Joseph Beuys was a fantastic printmaker and draughtsman.
 I always think sculptors make the best printmakers—they are so used to thinking in space and have a different approach to line.
-I got this through a collector I had been working with and I simply adore it and I am still grateful to him.
+I got this through a collector I had been working with and I simply adore it.
+I am still so grateful to him.
 The wonderful thing about print collectors is that they know their stuff.
 He showed me what a shrewd businessman Beuys could be—he would make an edition of 75 on gray paper, another on white paper and yet another with a different margin size.
 It is then a matter of taste which version you prefer.

 Your collection is a real mix of personal works made by family members and works by more renowned artists.
 Is this a purposeful arrangement?

 The mix is intended in that the works all hang together, but it is really just an organic develoment.
 Not all these works were bought by me, some were presents or payments, or some I just asked to have.
 Really they are just what I like and whether the artist is famous or not is not important.
 It’s always the work itself, its visual merit and, of course, the personal connection I have with it.
 That said, there are of course still some pieces on my wishlist which I’ll happily share with anyone looking for my next birthday present...

 You also once had your own project room?